istoutjesdijk/ChatCSV/README.md

 # ChatCSV

 This Python script uses the OpenAI API to translate the content of specific columns in a CSV file.
 It utilizes the GPT-3.5-turbo model for translation and saves the translated content in new columns within the output file.
+Requests are cached to prevent duplicate calls.

 Requirements
 - Python 3